 November 28 – Kislev 24

 Advent – First Sunday: Advent is celebrated on the four Sundays preceding Christmas.
 Advent is a time of preparation for the celebration of Jesus’ first coming in anticipation of His second coming.
 Traditionally, Christians celebrate with an Advent wreath containing three purple candles, one pink candle, and a white candle.
 Themes for the first week are biblical patriarchs, expectation, and hope.
 A purple candle is lit on this Sunday.

 The Second Temple Foundation: The first group of captives left Babylon and arrived in Jerusalem to rebuild the Temple.
 However, after much opposition, the building was stopped by the enemies of the Jews.
 After an eighteen year delay, the Jews resumed the building of the Second Temple on Kislev 24, 354 BC.
 Haggai 2:1-14; Ezra 5:1-6:18

 Feast of Lights – Day 1: Chanukah (Feast of Dedication) is an eight-day celebration to remember God’s provision.
 After the Jewish Maccabees defeated the Syrian-Greeks, they rededicated the Temple that was defiled.
 However, there was only enough holy oil for one day to light the Lampstand in the Temple.
 By God’s provision, the one-day supply of oil lasted for eight days, giving the priest time to

 Cain and Abel: According to Jewish history, Kislev 25, 3720 BC, is the day that Cain killed his brother, Abel.
 This is the first murder recorded in scripture.
 Genesis 4:1-8

 Now that you know the Bible timeline events in November of this year, you can mark them on your calendar!
-If you are want to know all the events for the rest of 2020 and all of 2021 I recommend the new 2021 Bible events calendar.
+We will soon be releasing the 2022 Biblical Events Calendar and Notes, so watch for the announcement.